Expression

 get_type Get the type of the atom.

-is_constant Check if the expression is constant, i.e. contains no user-defined symbols or functions.
+is_constant Check if the expression is constant, i.e

 is_finite Check if the expression has no infinities and is not indeterminate.

-is_positive Check if the expression is a positive scalar.
-Symbols must have the positive attribute.
+is_positive Check if the expression is a positive scalar

-is_scalar Check if the expression is a scalar.
-Symbols must have the scalar attribute.
+is_scalar Check if the expression is a scalar

 is_type Test if the expression is of a certain type.

-load Load an expression and its state from a file.
-The state will be merged
+load Load an expression and its state from a file

-log Compute the natural logarithm of the expression.
+log Take the logarithm of this expression, returning the result.

-num Create a new Symbolica number from an int, a float, a Decimal, or a string.
+num Create a new Symbolica number from an int, a float, or a string

 parse Parse a Symbolica expression from a string.

-replace Replace all atoms matching the pattern pattern by the right-hand side rhs.
+replace Replace all subexpressions matching the pattern pattern by the right-hand side rhs

-replace_wildcards Replace all wildcards in the expression with the given replacements.
+replace_wildcards Replace all wildcards in the expression with the corresponding values in replacements

-req_attr Create a pattern restriction based on the attribute of a matched variable or function.
+req_attr Create a pattern restriction based on the attributes of a matched variable or function.

 req_contains Create a pattern restriction that filters for expressions that contain a.